Schedule a Consultation

 Why worry about confidentiality in therapy?

-Clearly, therapists have a professional and ethical obligation to maintain confidentiality.
-Yet people often worry about confidentiality in therapy for several reasons:
+Therapists have a professional and ethical obligation to maintain confidentiality.
+Yet people often worry about it for several valid reasons:

-• Fear of judgment or stigma: people may be concerned that the therapist will judge them or share their personal information with others.
+• Fear of judgement or stigma: Concerns that the therapist will judge personal disclosures or share information with others.

-• Privacy concerns: people may worry that their personal information will be disclosed without their consent.
+• Privacy concerns: Worries that personal data will be disclosed without consent.

-• Trust issues: people may have difficulty trusting others, especially when it comes to sharing personal information.
+• Trust issues: Difficulty trusting others, especially when sharing deeply personal information.

-• Fear of being misunderstood: people may worry that the therapist will not understand or appreciate their experiences.
+• Fear of being misunderstood: Concerns that the therapist will not appreciate the nuance of their lived experience.

 What are the rules around confidentiality?

-Do you always tell a client that you're going to break confidentiality?
+Do you always tell a client if you're going to break confidentiality?

 What do you disclose in supervision?